Adele Woodhouse Erb Sullivan

-Adele Woodhouse Erb Sullivan served as the 26th President General of the Daughters of the American Revolution and noted for her 1968 visit to Vietnam with General William C. Westmoreland.
+Adele Woodhouse Erb Sullivan (May 20, 1907 – April 22, 1999) served as the 26th President General of the Daughters of the American Revolution and noted for her 1968 visit to Vietnam with General William C. Westmoreland.

 Personal life

-Adele Woodhouse was born on 20 May 1907 in Trenton, NJ, to William Woodhouse and Adaline Dearth.
+Adele Woodhouse was born on 20 May 1907 in Trenton, New Jersey, to William Woodhouse and Adaline Dearth.
 She attended Rider College.
-Adele first married Harold E. Erb, who died in 1957, and later married William H. Sullivan, Jr., who died in 1985.
+Adele first married Harold E. Erb, who died in 1957, and later married William H. Sullivan Jr., who died in 1985.
 She had one daughter, Nancy Erb, and two granddaughters.
-She died on 22 April 1999 in Wilton, CT, and is buried at Ferncliff Cemetery and Mausoleum.
+She died on 22 April 1999 in Wilton, Connecticut, and is buried at Ferncliff Cemetery and Mausoleum.

 DAR Membership

-Sullivan joined the DAR in 1930 as a Junior Member with the Matinecock Chapter of Flushing, NY and later transferred to the Harvey Birch Chapter.
-Her Patriot Ancestor was Israel Matson of Philadelphia, PA.
+Sullivan joined the DAR in 1930 as a Junior Member with the Matinecock Chapter of Flushing, Queens and later transferred to the Harvey Birch Chapter.
+Her Patriot Ancestor was Israel Matson of Philadelphia.
 She served as Regent of the Matinecock Chapter (1941–1944), was State, and later National, Chairman of the Radio Committee, New York Vice Regent (1950–1953), New York State Regent (1953–1956), and Recording Secretary General (1956-1959).
 She ran against Alice B. Haig for the position of President General.